 UAF Authenticator implementers are required to register for a Vendor ID, by completing a Vendor ID Request [3-3] before completing a Test Tool Access Request.
 The Vendor ID serves as part of the AAID used in the UAF protocol.
 Only one Vendor ID will be allowed per company, with special exceptions being approved by the FIDO Executive Director.
-Unless otherwise requested through the Vendor ID Request Form, Vendor IDs will be publicly listed on the FIDO website.
+Unless otherwise requested through the Vendor ID Request Form, Vendor IDs will be publicly listed on the FIDO website as they are assigned.
+A confidential Vendor ID can be requested and the Vendor ID will remain confidential until the FIDO Certification using the Vendor ID is made public.
 Any fees charged by FIDO for a Vendor ID will be applicable as a credit to any other certification program fees for the duration of 12 months.
 This includes any combination of certification, derivative or other fees.

 Implementers will be required to access the test tool corresponding to their implementation (e.g. U2F or UAF; client, server, or authenticator) and operate them according to the instructions provided by the test tools (UAF test tool [3-4], and the U2F test tool [3-5].
-The test tools will create logs showing successful completion of the

-Conformance Self-Validation testing, which will be required for both participation in Interoperability Testing as well as for submission to the Certification Secretariat for certification.
-The test tools will be hosted on a FIDO server, and implementers may use the test tools as frequently as required to validate their implementations.
+The test tools will create logs showing successful completion of the Conformance Self-Validation testing, which will be required for both participation in Interoperability Testing as well as for submission to the Certification Secretariat for certification.
+The test tools will be hosted on a FIDO server.
+The test tools are free and open for use by all implementers.
+Implementers may use the test tools as frequently as required to validate their implementations.